Zibi95/layout_bose/README.md

 The Landing Page includes the following features:

-A responsive layout that adjusts to different screen sizes A smooth and tranistions and scroll behavior
+A responsive layout that adjusts to different screen sizes A smooth tranistions and scroll behavior
 A navigation that collapses into a burger menu
 A header section with a large image and call button
 A recommended section with images and example prices